Dean's Executive Advisory Board

 President, Harbor Footwear

-Larry Brown is a 1976 graduate of the U of A. He played for the Razorback football team from 1972-76.
+Larry Brown is a 1976 graduate of the University of Arkansas.
+He played for the Razorback football team in 1972-76.
 He majored in banking and finance.
 He has served on the Steering Committee for the 2010-2018 Capital Campaign and is a member of the Razorback Foundation and Arkansas Alumni Association.
-He is currently employed with Globe Life.

 Patti Brown